sh1nj1/rails_mcp_engine/manual_app/README.md

 Then open http://localhost:4000 to access the manual page.

 ## Using the manual page
 1. **Register a tool**: Paste a Ruby class that extends `ToolMeta` and includes a Sorbet signature for its entrypoint.
-The app will `class_eval` the source and invoke `Tools::MetaToolService` to register both RubyLLM and FastMCP wrappers.
+The app will `class_eval` the source and invoke `Tools::MetaToolService#register_tool` to register both RubyLLM and FastMCP wrappers.
 2. **Run a tool**: Select a registered tool and provide JSON arguments.
 The request is sent through the generated `RubyLLM::Tool` wrapper so you can inspect end-to-end execution.
 3. **Inspect registered tools**: The page lists registered tool names, descriptions, and parameter names from the engine schema builder.